qis/ace/readme.md

 3. Reboot the system.
 4. Log in and finish the WSL installation if prompted.
 5. Execute `wsl -s Debian` on the Command Line if you want Debian to be the default WSL distribution.
-6. Execute `wsl -d Debian` on the Command Line to start WSL.
+6. Execute `wsl -d Debian` on the Command Line to start the Debian WSL distribution.
 7. Follow Linux (Debian) instructions below.

 ### Linux